Translate

 Extending the length of the creation days does not necessarily mean that one believes God's creative act to be a slow, indirect process.
 By this logic one could argue that God's redemptive plan is a slow, indirect process simply because God did not move to end Satan once and for all in Eden.
 If God is truly sovereign, then why bother waiting?
 If God could deal with sin on the spot in Eden, then why go through the incarnation or the agony of crucifixion and death?

 God exists outside of our space-time and is not bound by the limitations of his creation.
 Nothing in God's plan happens early or late.
 Everything happens according to his plan, precisely when he means it to.
-The creation does not get to dictate how and when God created; we do not get to place limits on God by telling him that he could only create in six, literal days or that he had to create over billions of years.
+The creation does not get to dictate how and when God created.
+We do not get to place limits on God by telling him that he could only create in six, literal days or that he had to create over billions of years.
 God is the creator of all.
 He could have created the universe however and whenever he wanted to.
 Our role as his creation is to submit to him, regardless of how long it took him to create the universe.

 3. God formed Adam and Eve in His image at the beginning, thereby ensuring His image would be reflected somewhere in the universe at every point in its history.
 If one places long ages before man’s creation, it means God’s image has been missing from creation for almost all of its history.